 This article speaks to the increasing popularity of Apple CarPlay and Android Auto integration and the need to educate OEMs and dealers on how to repair these sophisticated technologies.
 This question is... will vehicle owners be able to rely on dealers for these challenging repairs or will Apple and Android eventually offer auto service centers for their infotainment systems?

 Dale Pollak makes an interesting analogy between air traffic control automation and purchasing used cars through the online marketplace of an auction house.
 While making such an expensive purchase without physically seeing the vehicle is certainly riskier for dealers, it can be done and will allow their sales personnel to spend more time on the floor and less time at auctions.

 Having a good online reputation is very important to auction businesses, so it may be worth a try if your dealership hasn't already.

 For all the SEO gurus of the auto industry, Dealer.com Senior SEO Strategist, Chris Nichols, has given a nice preview of what's to come for Yahoo search via Firefox.
 As of December 1st, Firefox switched from Google to Yahoo as the default search engine.
 Firefox, accounting for almost a quarter of the market share, could boost Yahoo search engine traffic significantly.
 Is this the start of a comeback for Yahoo?

 Side note: Apple's web browser, Safari, may also be dropping Google as its default browser

-As a marketer, one of the biggest and most obvious questions we should ask is: "who are we marketing to?"
+As a marketer, one of the biggest and most obvious questions we should ask is: "To whom are we marketing?"
 Surprisingly enough, we don't always utilize the tools available for finding out these answers.
 Instead, we make educated guesses.

 Here's a helpful article from DealerOn detailing ways to utilize the Google Analytics "Demographics" feature to better understand your website visitors and improve their experience on your site.